Flavianbraga/Diffusion/README.md

 ## Disclaimer
 <p align="justify">
 The authors make no warranties about the use of this software.
 The authors hold no liabilities for the use of this software.
 The authors do not recommend the use of this software whatsoever.
-The algorithm is made freely available to clarify any details discussed in the <a href="https://doi.org/10.1016/j.fluid.2021.113209">paper</a>.
+The algorithm is made freely available to clarify any details discussed in the paper.
  All information contained herein regarding any specific methodology does not constitute or imply its endorsement or recommendation by the authors.
 </p>

 ## Language
 <p align="justify">
-The main program, subroutines, modules, and functions contain some explanatory comments and are mainly written in Fortran 95.
-The user can look for more information on Fortran language <a href="https://docs.oracle.com/cd/E19957-01/806-3591/C_f95.html">here</a>.
+The main program, subroutines, modules, and functions contain some explanatory comments and are mainly written in C language.
 </p>

 ## Building and Compilation
 <p align="justify">

 All programs, subroutines, modules, and functions must be compiled together due to their interdependence.
 For compilation, we have used
  GFortran, the GNU Fortran compiler, which is part of the GNU Compiler Collection (GCC).
 See more information on GFortran
  <a href="https://gcc.gnu.org/onlinedocs/gcc-4.4.7/gfortran.pdf">here</a>.
 We tested the algorithm using two GFortran versions: a GCC version